OfficeDev/Microsoft-Teams-Shifts-WFM-Connectors/Kronos-Shifts-Connector/README.md

   3. Training - this PayCode would be used if the FLW is attending a corporate training
   4. Sick - this PayCode would be used if the FLW is unable to come to work due to an illness
   5. Bereavement - this PayCode would be used if the FLW is having a family emergency
 * As mentioned, the list of above PayCodes are initially supported as part of the scope of the integration tooling.
-The Kronos WFC Admins would need to properly configure the required PayCodes
+The Kronos WFC Admins would need to properly configure the required PayCodes.
+To manually configure PayCodes, please follow the steps outlined in the Troubleshooting section of the Design Document

 ## Solution Overview
 The Shifts-Kronos Integration application has the following components built using ASP.Net Core 2.2.
 Those need to be hosted on Microsoft Azure.